2017–18 UConn Huskies women's basketball team: Media

-Every single Connecticut game is expected to be televised.
-Excluding exhibitions, most Connecticut games air on SNY, an ESPN network, or a CBS network.
-Exhibition games and games that air on SNY are also streamed on Husky Vision.
-Every game is expected to be broadcast on the UConn IMG Sports Network with an extra audio broadcast being available online to listen to through Husky Vision.
+Every single Connecticut game was expected to be televised.
+Excluding exhibitions, most Connecticut games aired on SNY, an ESPN network, or a CBS network.
+Exhibition games and games that aired on SNY were also streamed on Husky Vision.
+Every game was expected to be broadcast on the UConn IMG Sports, Network with an extra audio broadcast available online to listen to through Husky Vision.